This article and systematic research review are excerpts from the course:

 Strength

 The majority of studies demonstrate that increases in strength are ROM-specific.
-As mentioned above, Bloomquist et al. compared 17 healthy males (age: 25 ± 6 years) who had not participated in squat training more than 1 session/week or participated in strength or power sports in the previous 6 months.
-Participants were randomly assigned to a deep squat group or a shallow squat group for 12 weeks, 3 sessions/week, for a total of 36 sessions.
+As mentioned above, Bloomquist et al. compared 17 healthy males (age: 25 ± 6 years) who had not participated in squat training more than once a week or participated in strength or power sports in the previous 6 months.
+Participants were randomly assigned to either a deep squat group or a shallow squat group for 12 weeks, with 3 sessions/week, totaling 36 sessions.
 The findings demonstrated that the 1-RM strength of partial and full-range squats increased significantly for both groups.
 However, shallow squat 1-RM strength increased more for the shallow squat group, and deep squat 1-RM strength increased more for the deep squat group.
-Further, maximal isometric knee extensor torque at 75˚ and 105˚ knee flexion increased significantly for both groups; however, the deep squat group exhibited larger improvements at 105˚ knee flexion (8).
-Also mentioned above, an RCT by Hartmann et al. compared 59 healthy males and females (age: 24.11 ± 2.88 years) who did not miss more than 2 training sessions.
+Further, maximal isometric knee extensor torque at 75˚ and 105˚ knee flexion increased significantly for both groups; however, the deep squat group exhibited larger improvements at 105˚ knee flexion (9).
+As mentioned above, an RCT by Hartmann et al. compared 59 healthy males and females (mean age: 24.11 ± 2.88 years) who missed no more than 2 training sessions.
 Participants were randomly assigned and counter-balanced based on their counter-movement jump height to a control group (no training intervention), a deep back squat group, a deep front squat group, or a quarter-back squat (120° of knee extension) group for 10 weeks, 2 sessions/week for a total of 20 sessions.
-The findings demonstrated that each group exhibited larger improvements in strength for the squat protocol they trained with (e.g., increases in strength were ROM-specific) (9).
-Last, Rhea et al. was also mentioned previously and compared 28 healthy male college athletes (age: 21.4 ± 3.2 years) with more than 2 years of consistent resistance training experience.
+The findings demonstrated that each group exhibited larger improvements in strength for the squat protocol they trained with (e.g., increases in strength were ROM-specific) (10).
+Last, Rhea et al. were also mentioned previously.
+This study compared 28 healthy male college athletes (age: 21.4 ± 3.2 years) with more than 2 years of consistent resistance training experience.
 Participants were randomly assigned to a quarter squat group (knee flexion between 55-65°), a half squat group (knee flexion between 85-95°), and a full squat group (knee flexion greater than 110°) for 16 weeks, 4 sessions/week for a total of 64 sessions.
-The findings demonstrated that the quarter squat group exhibited the largest improvements in 1-RM strength for quarter squats, the half-squat group showed the largest improvement in 1-RM strength for half-squats, and the full-squat group showed the largest improvements in 1-RM strength for full squats (12).
+The findings demonstrated that the quarter-squat group exhibited the largest improvements in 1-RM strength for quarter squats, the half-squat group showed the largest improvement in 1-RM strength for half squats, and the full-squat group showed the largest improvements in 1-RM strength for full squats (13).
 These studies demonstrate that strength is ROM-specific.
-It is important to consider that less ROM generally allows for significant increases in load.
+It is also important to consider that less ROM generally allows for significant increases in load.

 Deep Squats Improve Strength for a Larger ROM